Nuclear-matter saturation and symmetry energy within $\Delta$--full chiral effective field theory

 {\it Summary and outlook---} In this work we constructed emulators that accurately reproduce full-space coupled-cluster computations of nucleonic matter starting from $\Delta$-full \chiEFT{} at \NNLO{} while reducing the computational cost by several orders of magnitude.
 The small-batch voting algorithm was developed to remove spurious states that occured in the \SPCC{} method.
 Using these tools, together with emulators of light nuclei, we employed history matching to identify more than one million acceptable interaction samples, and could reveal correlations between different properties of infinite nuclear matter.
 We then employed importance resampling to obtain \PPD[s], and studied the sensitivity to the choice of calibration data.
-Broad, asymmetric marginal distributions for the saturation energy and density were observed when making predictions conditional on few-nucleon data only, while both accuracy and precision were much improved when adding the \nuc{16}{O} energy and radius to the calibration data set.
-Future work using the history-matching framework and many-body emulators can help to elucidate the information content of various low-energy observables and the variances of \emph{ab initio} model predictions across the nuclear landscape.
-Binding energies and radii of finite nuclei such as \nuc{16}{O} are obviously useful for model calibration, but are not the only choice.
+Broad, asymmetric marginal distributions for the saturation energy and density were observed when making predictions conditional on few-nucleon data only, while the predictions become more precise and accurate when adding the \nuc{16}{O} energy and radius to the calibration data set.
+Binding energies and radii of finite nuclei are obviously useful for model calibration, but are not the only choice.
 Other observables such as the \nuc{3}{H} beta-decay rate and three-nucleon scattering cross sections should also be considered within a statistical framework involving many-body predictions.
-Fortunately there is ongoing work that shows that also these observables can be efficiently computed~\cite{Miller:2022beg, Miller:2022cil} or emulated~\cite{Wesolowski:2021cni, Zhang:2021jmi}.
+Ongoing work shows that also these observables can be efficiently computed~\cite{Miller:2022beg, Miller:2022cil} or emulated~\cite{wesolowski2021, Zhang:2021jmi}.
+Our rigorous error bands for the nuclear matter \EOS{} around saturation will be important for advances in studies of dense, neutron-rich matter and for the interpretation of nascent observations from multimessenger astonomy~\cite{Dietrich:2020efo,Huth:2021bsp,Lattimer:2023rpe}.

+The introduction of small-batch voting demonstrates how emulators can be successfully constructed for challenging many-body observables.
+Further developments within various many-body computational frameworks are expected to follow~\cite{Duguet:2023wuh} in both nuclear physics and beyond.
+Future work using history matching, Bayesian \PPD{} sampling, and many-body emulators, as exemplified by this study, will help to elucidate the information content of various low-energy observables, the order-by-order convergence of \chiEFT{}, and the predictive power of \emph{ab initio} modeling across the nuclear landscape.